I Pet. 2:19-25

 "Behold, what manner of love the Father hath bestowed upon us, that we should be called the sons of God: therefore the world knoweth us not, because it knew him not.
 Beloved, now are we the sons of God, and it doth not yet appear what we shall be: but we know that, when he shall appear, we shall be like him; for we shall see him as he is.
 And every man that hath this hope in him purifieth himself, even as He is pure."
 (I John 3:1-3)

 Only as the Risen Christ, scars and all, he still leads us.
 With the marks of his death yet in his hands, his feet and his side, the living risen Christ, our Shepherd, leads us.
 So, we follow not only the example of patience and holiness; we follow His direction and hear His voice.
 Herein is a great danger: We can be religious without hearing His voice; we can build churches without hearing His voice.
 Remember, the Hebrew word sh’mai means both to hear and to obey.
-If we obey Him, then we will know Him as He knows the Father.
+If we will obey Him, and make the effort, then we know Him as He knows the Father.
 “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.” ( John 17:3)

 In The Lion, the Witch and the Wardrobe, Peter, Susan and Lucy, upon hearing that Aslan is a lion, ask, “is he safe?”
 Mr. Beaver answers: “Lord love ya’ child.
 ‘Course he’s not safe.
 But, he is good.”
 As we all know, Aslan represents Jesus Christ.
 And so C.S.
 Lewis provides a true insight for us: The Lord is not safe, but He is good.
 Goodness means that he does not deal with us as we deserve, but for our well-being.
 To save your soul from eternal death He endured the cross; and to give you the full benefit of His cross He provides the cross for you to carry as His disciple, so that you may purify yourself as He is pure.
 That is, to live with the purpose of being made holy.
 This is goodness, not safety.
 Christianity is not a safe religion; it is, in fact, the stuff of which martyrs are made.
 There is no Gospel without the cross.
 There is no Gospel without the Risen Christ.
 To follow the Good Shepherd we must go through the valley of the shadow of death, and fear no evil.
 We have this hope in ourselves, because we know that when we shall see Him we shall be like Him, for we shall see Him as He is.